Monday, December 12, 2022

 A much more ambitious effort came in 1909 when a group was formed to erect a public school memorial in Harrisburg, PA.
 Stevens would be included in this monument because of his famous 1835 speech, which turned back a repeal effort of the fledgling state school system.
 The memorial was to consist of a semi-circular colonnade with a bronze statue of Stevens at the center flanked by statues of governors George Wolf and Joseph Ritner, who implemented the public school system.
 On either side of Stevens would be a boy and a girl in tattered clothes clutching schoolbooks.
 The group, called the Pennsylvania Public School Memorial Association, hired an eminent sculptor, J. Otto Schweizer of Philadelphia, who prepared a plaster model of the monument.
 Schweizer also created seven sculptures for the Gettysburg battlefield, more than any other artist, including a larger than life statue of Lincoln as part of the Pennsylvania Memorial.

 The group published a booklet soliciting funds that included a reprint of Stevens’s 1835 public school speech and Lincoln’s Gettysburg Address.
 They even had buttons made with a small image of the monument on it.
 In 1911 the group had a bill introduced in the Pennsylvania legislature to appropriate $100,000 for the project.
-The bill made it through the legislature only to be vetoed by Gov. John K. Tenner in 1913.
+The bill made it through the legislature only to be vetoed by Gov. John K. Tener in 1913.
 He gave a rather strange reason in his veto message, saying the planned location could not be prepared before the next session of the legislature.
 Then in a non-sequitur, he said he was also vetoing the bill because of insufficient funds “to the actual maintenance of public schools.”
-So because the legislature wouldn’t provide enough money for public school, they wouldn’t get money to build a monument to public schools.
+So because the legislature wouldn’t provide enough money for public schools, they wouldn’t get money to build a monument to public schools.

 Model of Stevens statue that would have been part of public school monument.